Normandy: D-day, 1944 landing

 The landing beaches

-This region, which stretches out along the sandy beaches of Bessin, is rich in turbulent historical stories which can be traced back to ancient civilizations.
-But it is indeed the events of the D-Day landings of 1944 which remain engraved in priority in the memories.
-A few kilometers from the Ferme de la Rançonnière, the vast sand fields which were also battlefields still bear the scars of the operations that marked the Second World War and today, these places steeped in history have become spaces of meditation, so as not to forget!
+This region which stretches along the sandy beaches of Bessin is rich in eventful historical stories dating back to ancient civilizations.
+But it is the events of the Landing of 1944 that remain primarily engraved in memories.
+A few kilometers from the Ferme de la Rançonnière, the vast fields of sand which were also battlefields still bear the scars of the operations which marked the Second World War and today, these places steeped in history have become spaces of meditation, so as not to forget!

 Thus, from Grandcamp Maisy to Ver-sur-mer, via Colleville-sur-Mer, many museums and other various places display a rich diversity of themes that retrace the recent past.